SRCF/docs/source/app-hosting/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-  We provide sample tutorials for common frameworks in our ::ref:`tutorial section <tutorials>`
+  We provide sample tutorials for common frameworks in our :ref:`tutorial section <tutorials>`

 .. attention::
   **Make sure you do these steps on the web server.** If you start